 We may earn money or products from the companies mentioned in this post.

 Scandinavia is a wonderful, safe, family-friendly region of Europe that will make for an unforgettable vacation.
 It is one of the more expensive areas of Europe to visit, but it is worth the money to see the natural beauty of this area.
 We spent 12 days in Scandinavia and loved every single one of them.
-Our trip started in Copenhagen, Denmark and ended in Bergen, Norway.
+Our trip started in one of the most popular Scandinavian cities, Copenhagen, Denmark, and it ended in Bergen, Norway.
 We were able to see parts of Denmark, Sweden, and Norway, although by no means were we able to see and experience everything we wanted to in this region.
 A lot of people have asked us about this trip, so I wanted to lay out all of the details in a full overview of Scandinavia… A complete Scandinavia itinerary – 12 days, 6 stops.

 This Scandinavia itinerary for 12 days briefly covers all the cities, towns, and villages we visited, the places we stayed, how much money we spent, and the attractions we were able to see.
 Although you could easily spend 10 days in Norway alone, we only had 12 days for all of Scandinavia.
 So this whirlwind Scandinavia travel itinerary covers a lot of ground.